alicezwatson/personal-data-pollution/README.md

 #### 3.1.2: Private Search Engines

-Private search engines function like regular search engines, but take measures to remove PII or disassociate it from the search queries.<br>
+Private search engines function like regular search engines, but take measures to remove PII or disassociate it from the search queries.
 My personal recommendation (and the one I use) is [StartPage.com](https://www.startpage.com/), which provides solid anonymity and good results (by using Google's site index).<br>
 *Source: [Which private search engine is the most private?](https://www.startpage.com/privacy-please/privacy-advocate-articles/private-search-engine-comparison)*